GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 Technical details: The non-quarantined Setup Boot USB drives serve two purposes:

-* To greatly simplify the steps for creation of the Quarantined App USBs in the next section, since only operations on an Ubuntu environment need outlined.
-The Quarantined operating system USBs cannot be used for this since they are eternally quarantined and should be permanently unplugged from the Setup Computers the moment they are created.
+* To greatly simplify the steps for creation of the Quarantined App USB drives in the next section, since only operations on an Ubuntu environment need outlined.
+The Quarantined Boot USB drives cannot be used for this since they are eternally quarantined and should be permanently unplugged from the Setup Computers the moment they are created.
 * To reduce the risk of malware spreading from the native operating system of a